Reinforcement Learning Policy Recommendation for Interbank Network Stability: Introduction

-One of the criticisms to this family of algorithms concerns the interpretability and measurability of the impact that inputs have on outputs.
-The output, in fact, often appears as a black box whose determinants remain hidden to the user.
-To avoid this problem we act in the following way.
-Firstly, we limit the choice of inputs to variables easily available to the regulator.
-To this end we use aggregate systemic variables such as minimum, maximum and average interest rate and liquidity supply of the interbank system.
-The choice of a limited set of input variables allows us not only to understand their effects in determining the output, but also to model a system with incomplete and asymmetric information (see \cite{bernanke1999financial}).
-Secondly, we directly study the impact that each input has on the determination of the output through the SHapley Additive exPlanation (SHAP) framework \citep{lundberg2017unified}.
+This family of algorithms is often criticized regarding the interpretability of inputs' impact on the results.
+The output, in fact, often appears as a black box whose determinants remain hidden from the user.
+To avoid this problem, we act in the following way.
+Firstly, we limit the choice of inputs to variables readily available to the regulator.
+To this end, we use aggregate systemic variables such as the interbank system's minimum, maximum, and average interest rate and liquidity supply.
+Choosing a limited set of input variables allows us to understand their effects in determining the output and to model a system with incomplete and asymmetric information (see \cite{bernanke1999financial}).
+Secondly, we directly study each input's impact on the output's determination through the SHapley Additive exPlanation (SHAP) framework \citep{lundberg2017unified}.